jrhea/.jr_env/README.md

 # wherever you go there you are

-this is the only place that i know my wife won't reorganize when i am not looking
+this is the only place that my wife won't reorganize when i am not looking

 ## setup